Chuo-ku Tourism Association Official Blog

 RIMG6028.JPG

-The snow is pure white, and it seems to really wash my mind.
+The snow is pure white, and it seems that my heart is really washed.
 Please visit the campus of St. Luke's College of Nursing.

-There was a little snow in the memorial hall of Dr. Toysler, the founder of St. Luke's International Hospital.
+There is also a little snow in the memorial hall of Dr. Toysler, the founder of St. Luke International Hospital.

 CIMG7543.jpg